build-on-aws/content/tutorials/eks-dynamic-db-storage-ebs-csi/index.md

 additionalAuthors:
   - authorGithubAlias: tucktuck9
     authorName: Leah Tucker
-date: 2023-08-29
+date: 2023-08-30
 ---

 In today's cloud computing landscape, enterprises and SaaS platforms face challenges in managing complex databases and real-time data processing.
 These scenarios require storage solutions that are both robust and scalable.
 AWS offers Container Storage Interface (CSI) drivers for its various storage services, including Amazon Elastic Block Store (EBS).
 These drivers enable you to choose the right type of storage for your specific workload requirements.
 The EBS CSI driver, in particular, provides a Kubernetes-native way to provision and manage block storage on AWS.
 This allows you to dynamically provision storage, recover quickly from failures, and ensure data consistency, all within the context of Amazon EKS.
 Whether you're dealing with self-managed databases like PostgreSQL, MySQL, or MongoDB, the EBS CSI driver simplifies the deployment and scaling of these storage solutions.

 Building on the Amazon EKS cluster from **part 1** of our series, this tutorial dives into setting up the EBS CSI Driver Add-On.
 Included in the cluster configuration for the previous tutorial is the installation and association of the EBS CSI Driver Add-On and the OpenID Connect (OIDC) endpoint.
 For part one of this series, see [Building an Amazon EKS Cluster Preconfigured to Run High Traffic Microservices](/tutorials/eks-cluster-high-traffic).
-Alternatively, to setup an existing cluster with the components required for this tutorial, use the instructions in [Create an IAM OpenID Connect (OIDC) endpoint](https://docs.aws.amazon.com/eks/latest/userguide/enable-iam-roles-for-service-accounts.html?sc_channel=el&sc_campaign=appswave&sc_content=eks-dynamic-db-storage-ebs-csi&sc_geo=mult&sc_country=mult&sc_outcome=acq) and [Create an IAM Role for Service Account (IRSA)](https://docs.aws.amazon.com/eks/latest/userguide/csi-iam-role.html?sc_channel=el&sc_campaign=appswave&sc_content=eks-dynamic-db-storage-ebs-csi&sc_geo=mult&sc_country=mult&sc_outcome=acq) in EKS official documentation.
+Alternatively, to set up an existing cluster with the components required for this tutorial, use the instructions in [Create an IAM OpenID Connect (OIDC) endpoint](https://docs.aws.amazon.com/eks/latest/userguide/enable-iam-roles-for-service-accounts.html?sc_channel=el&sc_campaign=appswave&sc_content=eks-dynamic-db-storage-ebs-csi&sc_geo=mult&sc_country=mult&sc_outcome=acq) and [Create an IAM Role for Service Account (IRSA)](https://docs.aws.amazon.com/eks/latest/userguide/csi-iam-role.html?sc_channel=el&sc_campaign=appswave&sc_content=eks-dynamic-db-storage-ebs-csi&sc_geo=mult&sc_country=mult&sc_outcome=acq) in EKS official documentation.

 | Attributes             |                                                                 |
 |------------------------|-----------------------------------------------------------------|